ShaheenHossain/eagle-12.1/doc/webservices/odoo.rst

           isn't exactly fun in RPC.

-While we previously used :meth:`~eagle.models.Model.fields_get` to query a model and have been using an arbitrary model from the start, Eagle ERP stores most model metadata inside a few meta-models which allow both querying the system and altering models and fields (with some limitations) on the fly over XML-RPC.
+While we previously used :meth:`~eagle.models.Model.fields_get` to query a model and have been using an arbitrary model from the start, Eagle stores most model metadata inside a few meta-models which allow both querying the system and altering models and fields (with some limitations) on the fly over XML-RPC.